Famosi/Trellopoly/README.md

-# PlayTrello
+# Trellopoly

-Programmare Trello per implementare un gioco multiutente
+Play Monopoly using Trello